Pettman DARE Fellowship in

 What does the Fellow do at the University of Leeds?

-You spend at least two days a week studying at the university or researching off-campus.
+You spend at least two days a week studying at the University or researching off-campus.
 As a post-graduate student, you have access to the vast range of learning opportunities offered by the University as well as specific support from your academic mentors – great for research into topics relevant to music education and community engagement.

 In addition to the Diploma’s assessed modules, you can audit (sit in on, without assessment) other lectures across the campus.

-How are Fellows monitored?
+How are Fellows supported and monitored?